phax/peppol-reporting/README.md

 # News and Noteworthy

+* v3.0.3 - 2024-11-27
+    * Calling the `PeppolReportingHelper.isDocumentTypeEligableForReporting` method in all backends to avoid the need for outside filtering
 * v3.0.2 - 2024-10-31
     * Added new method `PeppolReportingBackend.setBackendService(IPeppolReportingBackendSPI)` to explicitly set the backend
     * Added missing write locking in CSV backend